 Motion Rate Vs. Refresh Rate: According to TV Manufacturers

-even though “motion rate” is marketing hype, there’s still some value in understanding the technology behind it, and how to read the numbers.
-Different TV manufacturers have different ways of trying to get you the smoothest picture possible.
-But all of them will factor in the panel refresh rate, image processor speed and backlight technology.
+Different TV manufacturers have different ways of getting you the smoothest picture possible.
+But all of them will factor in the panel refresh rate, image processor speed, and backlight technology.

 Here are some examples: